mifung/batchsqlpackage/README.md

         2. change the date range to a longer duration if desired
         3. select 'Generate blob SAS token and URL'
         4. copy the blob SAS URL
-        5. paste it to the bacpac value location between the double quotes in the job-params.json file
+        5. paste the blob SAS URL to the bacpac value location between the double quotes in the job-params.json file

 7. When completed, run the following command: `az batch job create --template sql_job_template.json --parameters job-params.json`